agalcalledjen/Vending-Machine/README.md

 # Vending Machine

-ADP(Project 3): Coding interview task that includes an usable vending machine without an interface in Javascript.
+A coding interview task that includes an usable vending machine without an interface in Javascript.
 It dispenses, prints and restocks the vending machine inventory.
 In addition, it refills and returns coins.

 ---